sgmmahon/hhmR/README.md

 This function requires a data.frame containing columns which specify the lower categories (`ylower`, `xlower`) and upper groupings (`yupper`, `xupper`).
 These categories and groupings are used to arrange and label rows and columns on a heatmap.
 The data.frame must contain a `values` variable containing values to populate the heatmap.
 Note that the groupings will, by default, be arranged alphabetically (top to bottom / left to right).
 The ordering of the groups can be manually specified by converting `yupper` and/or `xupper` to factors.
 In this case, the groupings will be ordered based on the ordering of the factor levels provided.

-Below are some examples of how the `hhm` function can be used.
+Below is an example of the `hhm` function's application.
+For a more in depth description of it's usage, see [the package vignette](doc/hhmR_overview.html).
 ```
 # Import package
-library(hhm)
+library(hhmR)

 # Import toy demonstration dataset (see `?example_migration` for see details)
 data(example_migration)